10 Facts About The Ringneck Snake (USA)

 Source: “Prairie ring neck snake (Diadophis punctatus)” by smashtonlee05 – CC BY 2.0

-There are no recorded hospitalisations from the ring-necked snake, let alone deaths.
+There are no recorded hospitalisations from ring-necked snake encounters, let alone deaths.
 They often produce a foul smelling musk when picked up by a curious kid or farmer, but almost never bite – with one exception.
-Scientists have found that touching the base of a ring-neck’s head triggers a bite almost without fail.
-They discovered this by accident, as they were trying to grasp the snakes’ heads while measuring them.
+Scientists have found that touching the base of a ring-necked snake’s head triggers a bite almost without fail.
+They discovered this by accident, as they were actually trying to grasp the snakes’ heads while measuring them.

 The theory is that this evolved against a predator which specifically targets its neck, possibly a larger snake like the eastern coral snake.
 Either way, the bite is barely as painful as a bee sting.